The-CALP-Network/CALP-CVA-Tracking-Pipeline/GUIDE.md

 Further, FTS represents transfers between organisations (unable to easily capture transfer values in its current state) and project data represents planning figures.
 When project data merged with FTS, only works for plans with the relevant questions, and only around 60% of funding to those plans reported with project IDs.

-# Suggestions for future improvements {#suggestions-for-future-improvements}
+# Suggestions for future improvements

 Better reporting by implementers \- actually follow the minimum agreements as agreed, especially by publishing comprehensive and timely CVA data to